Here Are 3 Solutions after Accidentally Marking Drive C Active

 Note: this post is much related to MBR disk rather than GPT disk.

 Several months ago, one of my friends told me that his Windows operating system cannot boot after he accidentally marked drive C active, and I finally helped him fix the issue after a series of researches.
 Several days ago, when I was browsing a famous Windows related forum, the same question was found, and till now it hasn't been resolved.
-Therefore, I plan to write this post, hoping it useful and helpful for users who are troubled by this by the same issue.
+Therefore, I plan to write this post, hoping it useful and helpful for users who are troubled by the same issue.

 My post contains 3 parts, including which partition should be set active, why this partition should be set active, and how to set the correct partition active.
 Next, let's see these parts one by one.

 Which Partition Should Be Set ActiveBefore answering this question, we need to know something about system partition and boot partition, because both of them play significant roles in booting Windows.
 As loading architecture of Windows OS changed a lot since Windows Vista, here we just take Windows Vista for example.
 In Vista:

 System partition is the partition mainly holding: 1.
 Windows boot manager (BOOTMGR) which replaces NTLDR used on earlier Windows OS like Windows XP and Windows Server 2003; 2. the boot configuration database (BCD) which replaces original boot.ini; 3.
 Windows recovery environment.
 It is marked as System in both Disk Management and MiniTool Partition Wizard.

 Boot partition is the partition saving files for Windows operating system (usually \WINNT), and it is marked as Boot.

 In old versions of Windows OS, system partition and boot partition are contained in the same partition, and it is always the drive C.

 However, if more than 1 operating system is installed, there can be more than 1 system partition or boot partition.
 For example, if we install Windows XP on drive C and Windows Vista on drive D, both C and D can be called boot partition or system partition.